DPT-RP1/DigitalPaperApp/README.md

  - a Java library
  - a command line utility to manage documents on the DPT-RP1
  - a CUPS driver to use the DPT as a printer
+ - a FUSE mounter to navigate the dpt as a disk on a userspace mount-point
  - a server to proxy whiteboard refreshes to a webpage (dpt whiteboard-html) you can share with people
  - a translation (more and more complete) of the official endpoint documentation at doc/endpoints.json
  - a packaging script to create a .deb package at debian/makedeb.sh